sachaos/ac-deck/README.md

 - Python2 (2.7.6)
     - You cannot use numpy, scipy, scikits now.
 - Python3 (3.4.3)
-    - You cannot use numpy, scipy, scikits now.
 - Ruby (2.3.3)
 - C (GCC 5.4.1)
     - Using gcc 5.4.0 docker image now.